andrewlye/matcha/README.md

 ```

 ### Automatic Differentiation
 Automatic differentiation and the calculation of gradients can easily be enabled on any tensor either by adding `true` as the last parameter its contructor or by calling `t.withGrad(true)`.
 Similar to PyTorch, gradient chaining is computed by maintaining a list of child tensors so that their computation can be done automatically with a single call to the parent tensor.
-Also, the enabling of gradients propagates through operations, so that any operation that involves at least one tensor with gradients enabled will also have gradients enabled and that tensor marked as one of its children.
+Also, the enabling of gradients propagates through operations, so that any operation that involves at least one tensor with gradients enabled will output a tensor that also has gradients enabled and mark the previous tensor as one of its children.
 ```Java
 Tensor t_a = new Tensor(new int[][]{
     {7, 2},